 Housing vouchers for former foster youth ages 24 and under.
 Contact your local county housing authority for vouchers.
 Learn more.

-Affordable housing designed specifically for parents who are full-time undergraduate students enrolled in a State of Ohio accredited institution of higher learning.
+Affordable housing designed specifically for foster youth who are students enrolled in a State of Ohio accredited institution of higher learning.
 Information can be found here.

 Designed to serve those ages 18-24 with foster care history.
 Residents are expected to maintain full-time status at an accredited two or four-year college or university.
 Application can be found here.

 Youth shelter for those ages 18-24 that provides food, basic needs and supplies, and basic medical and first aid care in Cincinnati.
 Learn more.